-Hee Don hopes that the success of that team, followed the even more historic gold in Indonesia can lead to more united teams in the future, and maybe one day just a United team.
+Hee Don hopes that the success of that team, followed by the even more historic gold in Indonesia can lead to more united teams in the future, and maybe one day just a United team.

-“We need to take it step step, but the hope is there.
+“We need to take it step by step, but the hope is there.
 This gold was a miracle, and hopefully it can inspire even more cooperation.”

 Just a week after 127 families from South Korea were invited to the North in an organized reunification meeting, and six months after the Unified Korea flag was raised at the Olympic Games in PyeongChang with a North Korean delegation of hundreds, progress is visible, and most importantly, it is continuing on.